Free · Open source · macOS

 • Terminal

-Spoken into Claude Code in one push.
-No copy-paste, no separate window.
+Spoken into Slack in one push.
+No window switch, no copy-paste.

-Same core idea — dictate into any app.
-Different terms: no subscription, no account, no cloud, and source you can audit.
+Same core idea — speech to text into any Mac app.
+Different terms: permanently free, no subscription, no account, offline by default, and source code you can read and audit.

 VoiceToText